funnisimo/gw-ecs/examples/ananas/doc/part1.md

 ## Adding some boxes

 Our game involves moving around the map, looking in boxes until we find the `ananas` (pineapple).
-So we need to start our level by adding some boxes randomly around the map.
+So we need to start our world by adding some boxes randomly around the map.

 First we need to create our `Box` component and register it...